gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - File-backed rendering is now covered by `load-adapters/node.ts` and `initNodeRender(...)`.
 - With Node 24, the local render-path TypeScript can now run directly as ESM after removing the few unsupported runtime constructs that were still present.
+- The old Deno-specific load adapter has now been removed along with the dead Deno builder path that depended on it.
 - The Node module loader now bundles only the cases that still exceed Node 24's built-in support, mainly remote `http(s)` imports.
 - The Node render entrypoint can now load initial plugins from paths directly through `gustwind-node/mod.ts`.
 - Remaining work is now mostly about: